National Agencies and Associations

 - National Energy Board of Canada

-- ATCO Electric’s Teaching Power Tools: These include a variety of electricity educational materials for use with students from grades four to six.
+- ATCO Electric’s Teaching Power program: These include a variety of electricity educational materials for use with students from grades four to six.

 - Canadian Nuclear Association: Nuclear Science Technology High School Curriculum website is a tool developed to explain concepts, issues and people related to energy and in particular nuclear energy.
 The website was developed for the public, for teachers and specifically for students in grades 9—12.